sourcegraph/handbook/content/ce/onboarding.md

 - [Install Sourcegraph](https://docs.sourcegraph.com/admin/install/) using each of the three deployment options
   - Ask for any help needed along the way in the #dev-chat channel
   - Update our docs where necessary
-- Participate in (or be scheduled for) the following training sessions:
+- Participate in (or be scheduled for) the following training sessions.
+Please ask your manager or People Ops to help you find the right training sessions to join or the right training videos to watch.
   - Goals (@dan, 30 minutes)
-  - CE systems and processes (@dan, 30 minutes)
+  - CE systems and processes (@dan, 1 hour)
   - Product introduction (@christina, 1 hour)
     - Optionally request access to [Figma](https://www.figma.com/) in the #product channel on Slack
   - Sourcegraph demo (@dan, 30 minutes)
-  - Product architecture (@nick, 1 hour)
   - Product deployment (@stephen, 30 minutes)
   - Sourcegraph data (@ericbm, 30 minutes)
 - Set up introductory calls with Distribution, Sales, Product, and Marketing team members